 Our analysts transform this raw data into useful insights that contribute to a better understanding of global human trafficking activity globally.
 The insights are developed into informative and easily digestible visualised reports, which are then shared with appropriate authorities, organisations, communities and individuals to enable an informed and targeted response to prevent and combat human trafficking.

-You can also share information with us on our online, safely and securely.Share Information
+You can also share information with us safely and securely online.Share Information

 The STOP APP is a tool which enables anybody who knows, has seen or even heard a situation that they believe to be human trafficking, to talk about it in a safe and secure space.
 The information given will contribute to a larger and more accurate picture of human trafficking, a picture which can then inform efforts to combat it.